cansumalak/cansumalak.github.io/_pages/cv.md

 PI:Dr. Ayşegül Özsomer Tunalı
 Project: A closer look at the relationship between brand equity and marketing standardization
 Responsibilities: Semi-structured interviews with employees at Ford.

-*August 2018 – September 2018*
-Ataşehir Municipality, Directorate of Social Aid Affairs
-Responsibilities: Identify families in need of assistance in the region, home visits to approve their requests for help

 Volunteer Experience